 Methodology: How We Know This

-This analysis combines three primary data sources:
+This analysis combines three primary data sources with full attribution:

 Sample timeframe: January 2023 – December 2024.
 All correlation coefficients calculated using Pearson’s r.
 Citation rates measured as percentage of retrieved pages that appear in final AI-generated answers with attribution.